Wash your hands!

 What’s a mom to do?

-When it comes to hygiene, the critical message is to make choices not based on the sex of the child or on his age, but on the child's skin and hair type and the stage of his maturation.
+When it comes to hygiene, the critical message is to make choices based on the child’s skin and hair type and the stage of his maturation.
 Deodorants get rid of body odor by covering it up, and antiperspirants actually stop or dry up perspiration.
-There's no specific age at which kids can start using it, but they should read the directions.
-Some work better if they're used at night, whereas others recommend application in the morning.
+There’s no specific age at which kids can start using it, but they should read the directions.
+Some work better if they’re used at night, whereas others recommend application in the morning.

 And what about acne?
 Greene says it isn’t related to hygiene, but rather to development.
 Gently washing the face twice a day is useful for those beginning to show signs of acne.
 “But up to 30 percent of teens wash their faces five times a day!
 This is not helpful and can be damaging to the skin,” he adds.

 One important conversation that parents can have with their teens to increase their desire to be clean and look good is one that can be held on a case-by-case basis: We all have to learn that our appearances affect others’ impressions of us.
 As your teen gets older, he’ll need to realize that how he looks and … well … smells, has consequences.
 That brief message may be all it takes to motivate your ‘tween or teen toward better hygiene habits.
 But be careful how the message is delivered: Kids will shut you off if you sound like you’re preaching!